dartist/redis_client/README.md

 A high-performance async/non-blocking Redis client for Dart.
 This project includes the 2 clients:

-  - RedisClient - A high-level client with auto built-in serialization support for Dart's native data types
+  - RedisClient - A high-level client with auto built-in serialization support for Dart's native types
   - RedisNativeClient - A low-level client providing raw bytes access to Redis's binary-safe string values

 As all operations are async they return [Futures](http://api.dartlang.org/dart_core/Future.html) for better handling of asynchronous operations.